van001/lesscode-fp/README.md

 ### Fewer Categories ###
 Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer categories and coming up with domain specific abstractions to solve them generically.

 Lesscode library provide funtions to manipulate / transform the following categories : String, List, Map / Object (non mutable).
 These categories are quiet popular in many programming languages.
-List,  allows for a work distribution; Map / Object,  allows faster retrieval; String, is a preffered way of storing data.
+List,  allows easier work distribution; Map / Object,  allows faster retrieval; String, is a preffered way of storing data.

 Lesscode libraray prefixes the name of category for all the category specific functions.
 This design is by choice.